bertput/sqrl/README.md

 ## Running the client

 The client needs to be able to get to libsqrl and libsodium libraries at run time.

 A quick way to do that is with this command:

     export LD_LIBRARY_PATH=/home/bput/projects/libsqrl/build/lib/
     (or wherever your library is)

+Another way to do that is to install the `libsqrl` shared library by running `make install` in the libsqrl directory *as root*.

+    cd /home/bput/projects/libsqrl/build
+    sudo make install